The school day

 The afternoon routine

-Children in the Foundation Stage and KS1 are dismissed directly from the classrooms.
+Children in the Foundation Stage and KS1 are dismissed directly from the classrooms at 2.55pm.
 Parents are asked to wait away from the building on the playground.
 Children will not be released until the parent is seen.
 If another adult is collecting your child please ensure that you inform the class teacher or the school office.

-Once your child is in KS2, the class teachers will walk around to the playground with the children.
+Once your child is in KS2, the class teachers will walk around to the playground with the children at 3pm.
 Parents meet their children on the playground or can make arrangements for their child to walk home unaccompanied.

 Breakfast and After-School Club